jenniesf/Random-word-generator-API/README.md

 </ul>

 <h3 id="howItWorks">How It Works</h3>
-This is an API that generates a random word based on the number of letters requested by the user.
+This is an API that generates a random word based on the number of characters requested by the user.

 <h3 id="whatILearned">What I Learned</h3>